Tuesday, June 1, 2010

 CS: Yea, for sure.
 Maybe he could be the new Rock Hudson.
 Or maybe not...

-fine, and then he married Dyan Cannon so he could have the perfect Jewish child.
+Sonia: No, totes.
+Or, who's another one?
+Cary Grant.
+Cary Grant was fine, and then he married Dyan Cannon so he could have the perfect Jewish child.
 No joke.

 CS: What do you think the implications are, though?